Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 Stay open

-As the name indicates, this will force Change Strings to stay open and await new commands.
+This will force Change Strings to stay open and await new commands.

 OK and Cancel Button